bharadwaj-raju/TextSuggest/docs/textsuggest.1.md

   https://github.com/bharadwaj-raju/TextSuggest

-  textsuggest is a simple X11 utility that autocompletes, suggests and expands words in the GUI.
+  textsuggest (or TextSuggest) is a simple X11 utility that saves you keystrokes by autocompleting, suggesting and expanding words.

 ## USAGE

-  textsuggest has two modes:

-   - 'replace' mode: Suggests word completions based on current X11 selection contents.
-Default.
-   - 'insert' mode : Gives a list of all known words, allowing you to search them and choose one.
-Activated with `--no-selection` option.

-  Thus, assign two keyboard shortcuts:
+  Call `textsuggest` to get suggestions, completions etc. See also the **OPTIONS** section.

+  For convenience, bind the script to a keyboard shortcut(s):

-   - `textsuggest` for replace mode
+   - `textsuggest` for replace mode (suggestions for a specific word, taken from X11 selection (see `xsel(1)`) if `--word` is not given)
-   - `textsuggest --no-selection` for insert mode
+   - `textsuggest --all-words` for insert mode (get all words)

+   Also see the **AUTO-SELECTION** section.

 ## OPTIONS

-  `--help`, `-h`
-   View a short summary of options.
+  `-h`, `--help`            show a summary of options and exit

-   `--word` *word*
+  `--word` *word* ...
-   Instead of suggesting words based on X11 selection contents, suggest based on *word* specified.
-Ignored if `--no-selection`.

-  `--auto-selection *[beginning|middle|end]*`

-  Automatically select words for you before suggestion, saving time and (your) keystrokes.
-Ignored if `--no-selection`.

-  `--auto-selection` has three modes:

-  - 'beginning': Assumes text-cursor is at beginning of word.
-  - 'middle'   : Assumes text-cursor is somewhere in the middle of word.
-  - 'end'      : Assumes text-cursor is at end of word.
-Default.

-  The three choices help choose the keyboard shortcut to be pressed.
-It would be good to auto-detect the option according to the text-cursor's position, but X11 does not provide this.

-**NOTE:** The normal "you select text and textsuggests suggests on that" will **not** work with this enabled.
+                        Specify word to give suggestions for.
+Default: taken from X11 clipboard.
+Ignored if --no-selection.

+  `--all-words`
+                        Give all words as suggestions, which you can then filter.

   `--font` *font*
-   Instead of selecting font based on language (default: Monospace 10), use *font* specified. *font* must be in Pango format: `FontName (Weight) Size`

-   `--no-history`
+                        Specify font for Rofi.
+Must be in Pango format: FontName (Weight (optional) FontSize).

-   Disable frequently-used words history (stored in `~/.config/textsuggest/history.txt`)
+  `--no-history`          Disable the frequently-used words history (stored in ~/.config/textsuggest/history.txt)

-   `--language` *language*
-   Instead of auto-detecting language based on keyboard layout, use *language* specified.

   `--exit-on-no-words-found`
-   Instead of restarting in `--no-select` mode, exit with an error (error code 2, `ERR_NOWORDS`).
+                        Exit if no words are found (instead of restarting in --no-selection mode)

+  `--language` *language*   Manually set language, in case script fails to auto-detect from keyboard layout.

+  `--auto-selection` *[beginning|middle|end]*
+                        Automatically select word under cursor and suggest.
+See **AUTO-SELECTION**.
+Ignored if --no-selection.

+  `--no-processing`       Disable using of any processors.

-   `--rofi-options`
+  `--rofi-options` *options* ...
-   Specify additional options for rofi(1).
+                        Specify additonal options to pass to Rofi.

-   `--additional-languages` *langauges* ...
+  `--additional-languages` *languages* ...
-   Add additional languages for use.

-   `--version`
+                        Specify additional languages.

-   Print version and license information.
+  `-v`, `--version`         Print version and license information.

 ## EXPANSIONS